Enhancing Cross-lingual Prompting with Dual Prompt Augmentation: Language-Agnostic Universal Prompting

-In this section, we empirically investigate the significance of the key elements, including template and verbalizer design, in cross-lingual prompting~\citep{zhao-schutze-2021-discrete}.
-Note that, since soft prompting (SP) and mixed prompting (MP) rely on an external bidirectional LSTM~\citep{Hochreiter1997LongSM} to create soft prompts, we mainly investigate discrete prompting (DP) in this work for a clear and fair comparison.
+In this section, we first empirically investigate the importance of essential elements, i.e., template and verbalizer design, in cross-lingual prompting~\citep{zhao-schutze-2021-discrete}.
+Based on our investigation, we derive a more competitive baseline called Universal Prompting.
+It is language-agnostic because it does not make assumptions about the input language in template design, and the verbalizer during training is taken for all other languages.
+Note that, since soft prompting (SP) and mixed prompting (MP) rely on an external bidirectional LSTM~\citep{Hochreiter1997LongSM} to create soft prompts and do not outperform discrete prompting (DP) significantly, we mainly discuss DP in this work for a clear comparison.